pradeeprp538/url-metadata-scrapper/README.md

 ## Test Coverage

-you can know the test case coverage with the command as below
+you can know the code coverage with the command as below

 ```bash
 nyc mocha ./test/*/*.js --timeout 20000